prtkgpt/developer-content-strategy/README.md

 ## Developer Content as a Service

-Solves the problem of every technical leader trying to gain traction and community around their technolgy.
+This is the problem of every technical leader trying to gain traction and community around their technolgy.

 If you're a tech-startup and regularly pushing code and updates to your repo but not getting enough traffic and signups, you're not alone.
 Every startup faces a wide & complex issues with their content strategy because non-technical marketing teams exhaust resources towards blog posts, white-papers, and social media noise.
 None is this really works for startup with technology as their core products.